-Adebo la Falade is the Chief Finance Officer of Dangote Sugar Refinery Plc, with over 24 years post qualification experience.
+Adebola Falade is the Chief Finance Officer of Dangote Sugar Refinery Plc, with over 24 years post qualification experience.
 Adebola is a graduate of Accounting from the University of Lagos, and a Fellow of the Institute of Chartered Accountants of Nigeria.
 She previously served as the Chief Financial Officer of Ecart Internet Services Ltd (Jumia).
 She also held the role as Controls Compliance and Ethics Director at Guinness Nigeria Plc (a Diageo company), whilst previously serving in various Senior Finance roles in that company including heading the Supply Finance Team, Finance Process Improvement and Governance, Internal Audit, and Compliance teams.
 In addition, Adebola served in various financial reporting, control and audit roles in other companies including at Afprint Nigeria Plc, Nigerian Bottling Company Ltd, Standard Trust Bank (now United Bank for Africa plc).

-Temitope Hassan is a multi disciplined Lawyer.
-She holds a Bachelor's degree in Insurance from the University of Lagos, Bachelor's degree in Laws from the London South Bank University, U.K. and a Masters degree in Business Administration from the Obafemi Awolowo University, Ile Ife.
-She joined Dangote Sugar Refinery Plc in January 2020 Ife.
-She joined Dangote Sugar Refinery Plc in January 20:20 as the Company Secretary/Legal Adviser from UBA Pensions Custodian.
-Limited where she was the Company Secretary/Legal Adviser.
+Temitope Hassan is a multi-disciplined Lawyer.
+She holds a Bachelor's degree in Insurance from the University of Lagos, Bachelor's degree in Laws from the London South Bank University, U.K, and a Masters degree in Business Administration from the Obafemi Awolowo University, Ile-Ife.
+She joined Dangote Sugar Refinery Plc in January 2020 as the Company Secretary/Legal Adviser from UBA Pensions Custodian Limited where she was the Company Secretary/Legal Adviser.
 She was previously the Head of the Company Secretariat of Skye Bank Plc (now Polaris Bank Limited).
 With over 26 years work experience, she has developed valuable cognitive skills and expertise in Company Secretariat Practice, Legal Drafting, Dispute Resolution, Corporate Governance Advisory, Investor Relations, Pension Administration, Regulatory Compliance and Corporate Services.
 She has attended several courses overseas and within Nigeria.
-She is a certified Trainer and an overseas and within Nigeria.
 She is a certified Trainer and an Accredited Mentor of the National Mentoring Pilot Project, UK and a Fellow of the Institute of Chartered Secretaries & Administrators of Nigeria.
+Administrators of Nigeria.